What Is an Average Semi-Truck Crash Settlement?

 Call (800) 863-5312 to Speak with an 18-Wheeler Accident Lawyer for Free

 The settlement amount in an 18-wheeler accident is difficult to estimate at the outset of a case.
-Many factors go into determining the amount of money you might be awarded.
+Many factors go into determining the amount of money you might be awarded in such commercial vehicle accidents.
 Each and every case is different, so to that extent, there can be no “average.”
 Settlement arrangements can be complicated matters, especially when there is a big rig involved.
 Multiple entities might be responsible for the accident.
 Each party’s level of culpability, or guilt, determines their exposure in a personal injury settlement.

 If you or someone you know has been injured in an 18-wheeler crash, call Zinda Law Group at (800) 863-5312 for a free consultation with an experienced truck accident lawyer.

 While each crash involving a tractor-trailer is unique, there are characteristics each crash has in common.
 Semi-trucks are heavily regulated by state and federal governments.
 The Department of Transportation for each state, as well as local law enforcement, have an interest in enforcing states’ safety laws and regulations.